tensorflow/lingvo/pip_package/README.md

 To verify that it works as intended:

-    pip3 install -i https://test.pypi.org/simple/ --no-deps lingvo
+    python3 -m pip install -i https://test.pypi.org/simple/ --no-deps lingvo

 You can test that the install worked for the common case by running a model locally like:

-    cd /tmp  # Move out of the lingvo source code dir.
+    mkdir -p /tmp/lingvo_test/image
+    cp -r /tmp/lingvo/lingvo/tasks/image/params/*.py /tmp/lingvo_test/image
+    cd /tmp/lingvo_test
     python3 -m lingvo.trainer --model=image.mnist.LeNet5 --run_locally=cpu --logdir=/tmp/lenet5 --mode=sync

 This should try to start training, but will fail if you haven't downloaded the mnist dataset (see lingvo's base README.md).

 If this works successfully, you can then upload to the production server as follows.

     python3 -m twine upload *manylinux2010*.whl

 And verify with:

-    pip3 install lingvo
+    python3 -m pip install lingvo